- GDP (PPP):

 - FDI Inflow:

-Guinea’s economic freedom score is 51.2, making its economy the 137th freest in the 2013 Index.
-Its overall score is 0.4 point higher than last year, reflecting improvements in business freedom and freedom from corruption that offset declines in monetary and labor freedoms.
-Guinea is ranked 29th out of 46 countries in the Sub-Saharan Africa region, and its overall score is below the world and regional averages.
+Guinea’s economic freedom score is 53.2, making its economy the 129th freest in the 2023 Index.
+Its score is 1.0 point lower than last year.
+Guinea is ranked 25th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 Instability and weak rule of law continue to constrain economic development in Guinea.
 Marginal enforcement of property rights and high levels of corruption have driven many people into the informal sector.
 The judicial system is weak and vulnerable to political interference.
 Economic growth remains fragile.
 State-controlled enterprises dominate key sectors.

 In 2010, Alpha Condé won Guinea’s first presidential election since independence from France in 1958, but the election was marred by irregularities and violence.
 Condé easily won a second term in 2015 after the opposition boycotted the elections.
 In 2020, a constitutional referendum enabled him to seek a third term, which he won in October elections that were followed by violence and the arrests of opposition leaders.
 A coup ousted Condé in September 2021, and the regional body ECOWAS suspended Guinea’s membership.
 Despite huge bauxite reserves and large deposits of iron ore, gold, and diamonds, many Guineans live in poverty.